Kampong Speu © nicolas pascarel

 Cambodia Travel Guide

-The easily accessible beauty of the Angkor temples is top of any list of things to do in Cambodia, but relaxing on a beach or diving in Cambodia's part of the Gulf of Thailand is a close second.
+The easily accessible beauty of the Angkor temples is top of any list of things to do in Cambodia, but relaxing on a beach or diving in the Gulf of Thailand is a close second.

 Adventurous travellers can make the fun, and often eventful, trek to Rantanakiri where the alluring crystal clear waters of Yak Loum volcanic crater lake offer cool respite from the humidity of the surrounding jungle.